HiLo: A Learning Framework for Generalized Category Discovery Robust to Domain Shifts: Introduction

 Concretely, we tackle a task in which a model is given access to labelled data from a source domain.
 It is further given access to a pool of unlabelled data, in which images may come from either the \textit{source domain or new domains}, and whose categories may come from the \textit{labelled classes or from new ones} (see~\Cref{fig:teaser}).
 Such a setting may commonly occur if, for example, images are taken with different cameras or under different weather conditions.
 Moreover, such a setting is often observed on the web, in which images come from many different domains and with innumerable concepts.
 We suggest that the ability to cluster novel concepts while accounting for such covariate shift will be an important factor in fully leveraging web-scale data.

 To tackle these problems, we introduce the `HiLo' architecture and learning framework.
-The HiLo architecture extracts both `low-level' (early layer) and `high-level' (late layer) features from a vision transformer~\cite{dosovitskiy2020image}.
-While extracting features at multiple stages of the network has been performed in domain adaptation~\cite{bousmalis2016domain,peng2019domain,liu2020open}, we further introduce an explicit loss term to minimise mutual information between the two sets of features (\Cref{sec:mi}).
-The intuition is that the \textit{covariate} and \textit{semantic} information in the data is (by definition) independent, and that the inductive bias of deep architectures is likely to represent low-level covariate information in early layers, and abstract semantic information in later ones~\cite{olah2017feature,zhou2021domain}.
-Next, we take inspiration from a strong method from the domain adaptation field, PatchMix~\cite{zhu2023patch}, which works by performing mixup augmentation in the embedding space of a pretrained transformer.
+The HiLo architecture extracts both `low-level' (early layer) and `high-level' (late layer) features from a vision transformer~\citet{dosovitskiy2020image}.
+While extracting features at multiple stages of the network has been performed in domain adaptation~\citet{bousmalis2016domain,peng2019domain,liu2020open}, we further introduce an explicit loss term to minimise mutual information between the two sets of features (\Cref{sec:mi}).

+The intuition is that the \textit{covariate} and \textit{semantic} information in the data is (by definition) independent, and that the inductive bias of deep architectures is likely to represent low-level covariate information in early layers, and abstract semantic information in later ones~\citet{olah2017feature,zhou2021domain}.
+Next, we take inspiration from a strong method from the domain adaptation field, PatchMix~\citet{zhu2023patch}, which works by performing mixup augmentation in the embedding space of a pretrained transformer.
 While naive application of this method does not account for semantic novelty in unlabelled data, we extend the PatchMix objective to allow training with both a self-supervised contrastive objective (\Cref{sec:clustering}), and a semantic clustering loss (\Cref{sec:clustering}).
 With these changes, the PatchMix style augmentation is tailored to leverage both the labelled and unlabelled data available in the GCD setting.
 Our `HiLo' feature design in our framework enables the model to disentangle domain and semantic features, while patch mixing allows the model to bridge the domain gap among images and focus more on determining the semantic shifts.
 Therefore, we introduce the patch mixing idea into our `HiLo' framework, equipping it with a strong capability to discover novel categories from unlabelled images in the presence of domain shifts.